dandotcraig/DanielCraig_T1A3/README.md

 I've decided to go with the PEP8 styling convention.
 These are the guides I followed: https://peps.python.org/pep-0008/ &  https://pep8.org/

+Throughout the project I:
+* Never used I, O or single letters as names
+* Used underscores to between words if the variable had more than one word within it.
+* Aimed to keep max line length at 79 characters
+* Followed the line indentation line break rules
+* Only used blank lines inbetween to symbolise a new step
+* I updated comments to match the code that had been updated while keeping them short and sweet.
+* Avoided white space
+* Put once space between various operators

 # R6
 ### Develop a list of features that will be included in the application.
 It must include:
 - at least THREE features